top of page

 Part 2 - Episode 57

-DJ Angel Figueroa's Encanto Tropical, Episode 57: 2025 Salsa Songlist, Part 2.
+DJ Angel Figueroa - Encanto Tropical, Episode 57: 2025 Salsa Song list, Part 2.
 Features song titles and artists in yellow text on a patterned background.

-Digging for songs to include in Parts 1 and 2 uncovered more notable songs than I could fit in fifty selections.
+Digging for songs to include in Part 2 uncovered more notable songs than I could fit.
 Many shortlisted tracks were ultimately cut.
 After completing what I thought would be a 2-part list, other songs emerged that deserve recognition, too.
+So a third part with another 25 songs was made.

 Comments and questions are welcome.
 Certainly let me know what songs you think I missed.